keitaroyam/servalcat/docs/xtal.rst

 Which model quality statistics are calculated depends on the nature of the input reflection data.

 When amplitudes are used for refinement and free R flags are provided for the test set, the conventional ``Rwork`` and ``Rfree`` values are provided.
-Moreover, the correlation coefficients between observed and calculated amplitudes ``CCFwork`` and ``CCFfree`` are calculated.
+Moreover, the correlation coefficients ``CCFwork`` and ``CCFfree`` between experimentally observed amplitudes and amplitudes calculated based on the refined structure model are calculated.
 If free R flags are not available, only ``R`` (sometimes called ``Rall``) and ``CCF`` are calculated.

 When intensities (or unmerged diffraction data) are used for refinement and free R flags are provided, ``R1work`` and ``R1free`` values are provided as is usual in crystallography of small molecules.
-These statistics are calculated as the R values between the square roots of observed and calculated intensities while taking into acount only those with intensity-to-sigma ratio above 2.
-The correlation coefficients between observed and calculated intensities ``CCIwork`` and ``CCIfree`` are calculated.
+These statistics are calculated as the R-values between the square roots of observed and calculated intensities while taking into account only those with intensity-to-sigma ratio above 2.
+The correlation coefficients ``CCIwork`` and ``CCIfree`` between experimentally observed intensities and intensities calculated based on the refined structure model are calculated.
 In case of free R flags not provided, only ``R1`` and ``CCI`` are available.

-If unmerged data are used, ``CC*`` statistic is then available which estimates the data quality and represents an upper limit for ``CCI`` which is correlation between experimentally observed intensities and intensities calculated based on the refined structure model.
-See `Karplus and Diederichs (2012) <https://doi.org/10.1126/science.1218231>`_ or `Diederichs and Karplus (2013) <https://doi.org/10.1107/S0907444913001121>`_.
+If unmerged data are used, ``CC*`` statistic is then available which estimates the data quality and represents an upper limit for the ``CCI`` statistics which is correlation  See `Karplus and Diederichs (2012) <https://doi.org/10.1126/science.1218231>`_ or `Diederichs and Karplus (2013) <https://doi.org/10.1107/S0907444913001121>`_.

 Model agreement with ideal geometry